Team Building Questions & Activities

 See if you can identify with the following scenario...
-From the time we get up in the morning we make important chooses about who we are.
-We choose the clothes we wear; perfume/cologne; women choose how they apply their makeup and men make a
+From the time we get up in the morning we make important choices about who we are.
+We choose the clothes we wear; our perfume or cologne; women choose how they apply their makeup and men make a

-choice of wearing ties, shave vs. facial hair, etc. We choose the cleanliness of our automobile or the level of organization/disorganization we display in our work space.
+choice of wearing ties, shaving vs. facial hair, etc. We choose the cleanliness of our automobile or the level of organization/disorganization we display in our work space.